Jeimer Candelario Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.15 team ERA ranks 15th across all MLB pitching staffs.
+- The Phillies have the 15th-ranked team ERA across all league pitching staffs (4.14).

-- Phillies pitchers combine to surrender the eighth-fewest home runs in baseball (85 total, one per game).
+- The Phillies give up the seventh-fewest home runs in baseball (86 total, one per game).

+- Suarez (2-2) gets the starting nod for the Phillies in his 10th start of the season.
+He has a 3.18 ERA in 51 2/3 innings pitched, with 50 strikeouts.

+- His last time out came on Wednesday against the Chicago Cubs, when the left-hander tossed 7 1/3 innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.